hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 No more error this time, as the ServiceAccount has the rights to perform this action.
 We get a list of Pods running in the default namespace.

-## Main Takeaways

-By default,
-each Pod can communicate with the API server of the cluster it is running on.
-If no ServiceAccount is specified, it uses the default ServiceAccount of its namespace.
-As the default ServiceAccounts only have limited rights, it is generally best practice to create a ServiceAccount for each application, giving it the rights it needs (and no more).

-To authenticate against the API server, a Pod uses the token of the attached ServiceAccount.
-This token is available in the filesystem of each container of the Pod.

 ## References